brianrhall/Assembly/README.md

 | Link         | `ld -e _main -melf_i386 -o prog prog.o` | `ld -e _main -melf_x86_64 -o prog prog.o` |
 | Exit Routine | `mov $1, %eax`<br>`mov $0, %ebx`<br>`int $0x80` | `mov $60, %rax`<br>`xor %rdi, %rdi`<br>`syscall` |

+<a name="global"></a>
+#### Do I use the .globl or .global directive for *main* in GAS?
+Either.
+In the past, GAS used the .globl directive (without the *a*), but eventually updated the assembler to accept .global as well.
+We use .globl in the GAS examples and programs in the book.